core-wg/oscore/draft-ietf-core-object-security.md

 An Inner Max-Age message field is used to indicate the maximum time a response may be cached by the client (as defined in {{RFC7252}}), end-to-end from the server to the client, taking into account that the option is not accessible to proxies.
 The Inner Max-Age SHALL be processed by OSCORE as specified in {{inner-options}}.

 An Outer Max-Age message field is used to avoid unnecessary caching of OSCORE error responses at OSCORE unaware intermediary nodes.
-A server MAY set a Class U Max-Age message field with value zero to OSCORE error responses described in {{replay-protection}}, {{ver-req}} and {{ver-res}}, which is then processed according to {{outer-options}}.
+A server MAY set a Class U Max-Age message field with value zero to OSCORE error responses, which are described in {{replay-protection}}, {{ver-req}} and {{ver-res}}.
+Such message field is then processed according to {{outer-options}}.

 Successful OSCORE responses do not need to include an Outer Max-Age option since the responses are non-cacheable by construction (see {{coap-header}}).